Board of directors

 Board leadership at BC Hydro

 The board is appointed by the Lieutenant-Governor in Council and is responsible for overall direction.
-Day-to-day leadership and management of the corporation is delegated to the Chief Executive Officer.
+Day-to-day leadership and management of the corporation is delegated to the President & Chief Operating Officer.

 The chair provides leadership to the board and coordinates its activities in the best interests of BC Hydro.
-In performing this role, the chair manages the affairs of the board and works closely with the Chief Executive Officer to ensure effective relations with the B.C. government, the public and other stakeholders.
+In performing this role, the chair manages the affairs of the board and works closely with the President & COO to ensure effective relations with the B.C. government, the public and other stakeholders.

-- Terms of reference for the board chair [PDF, 24 KB]
+- Terms of reference for the Executive Board Chair [PDF, 132 KB]

 Directors are mandated to be stewards of the corporation.
 As a member of the board, directors are responsible for overseeing conduct of business, supervising management and ensuring that all major issues affecting the business affairs of the corporation are given proper consideration.